Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 And if you’re up to studying every error type in greater detail, keep on reading.

-Google can’t crawl CSS and JS files
+Google can’t crawl JS files

-Google and browsers can’t load CSS and JS files
+Google and browsers can’t load JS files

-CSS and JavaScript with 4XX status
+JavaScript with 4XX status

-You do remember how a page with no CSS applied looks from the image in the first section of this post.
 If JS is used to load content to the website (e.g. stock exchange rates to a respective website), all the dynamically rendered content will be missing if the code isn’t running properly.

 To fix the error, your developers will have to first figure out what’s causing them, and the reasons will vary depending on the technologies used.

-CSS and JavaScript with 5XX status
+JavaScript with 5XX status

 5XX response codes indicate that there’s a problem on your web server’s end.
-It means that a browser or Googlebot sends an HTTP request, locates your CSS/JavaScript file but then your server fails to return the file.
+It means that a browser or Googlebot sends an HTTP request, locates your JavaScript file but then your server fails to return the file.

 In the worst-case scenario, the error occurs because your whole website is down.
 It happens when your server cannot cope with the amount of traffic.
 The abrupt increase in traffic may be natural, but in most cases, it is caused by aggressive parsing software or a malicious bot flooding your server with the specific purpose to put it down (DDoS).

-The server may also fail to deliver a CSS/JavaScript file if the browser fails to fetch them during the set time span causing a 504 timeout error.
+The server may also fail to deliver a JavaScript file if the browser fails to fetch them during the set time span causing a 504 timeout error.
 This can happen if the file bundle was too big or if a user had a slow Internet connection.

 To prevent this, you can configure your website server in a way to make it less impatient.
 But making the server wait for too long is not recommended either.